pedro-mendonca/Translation-Tools/README.md

 ### Use any Locale, with or without Language Packs ###

 With core Language Packs you can easily change the language of your WordPress install.

-Unfortunately core language packs are only provided for 100% translated locales.
+The Language Packs are only provided for 100% translated Locales.

-If you need a specific Locale that has no Language Packs yet, this tool will help you to add it to the available languages list.
+If you need a Locale that has no Language Packs yet, this tool helps you by enabling ALL Locales on the list of the available languages.

-Go to Settings > General > Site Language and select the needed Locale to add it to the main list.

-### Update your WordPress core translation, on demand ###
+### Update your WordPress translation, on demand ###

 If you need to update your WordPress core translation on demand without waiting for a language pack to be generated, this tool allows you to manually update all the needed files for the installed version, with one click, in a few seconds.

-Go to Updates > Translations and click the "Update WordPress Translation" button.
+Go to "Update WordPress Translation" on the Updates screen.

 #### All WordPress core sub-projects ####